 Instead of wringing which will ruin the embroidery, Keep the clothing between thick towels so that they soak up water.
 You can use a hair dryer to speed up the process because so long as the cloth is wet the thread colour may spread again.
 Lay the clothing some where flat instead of hanging it in shade to dry

 After the first wash, you may want to wash the garment in the washing machine – you can.
 Use a laundry washing bag .
 Check out this post on making an undergarment washing bag.
 You can make one in a bigger size for bigger garments.
 Keep the garment inside this bag and use a soft/delicate cycle in the washing machine with mild detergent.
 Brighten up colours by adding some vinegar in the final rinse.

 If you have done textured stitching or made beautiful 3-d flowers you may want to preserve this dimensional feel and not crush it as you iron your clothing .
 Do not iron over the embroidery ever – especially dimensional stitching.
 You can lay the embroidery wrong side up and press.

-Keep the embroidery part cusioned on top of fluffy towels to protect the textured surface.
+Keep the embroidery part cushioned on top of fluffy towels to protect the textured surface, while ironing.
 Use the steam setting in your iron with caution with embroidery especially if the thread is running/bleeding.